Jason has a background in business, travel, and athletics. He is happy to share his knowledge with others and loves to continually learn.

 With over 200 retail stores, 17 different anchor establishments, and a 20-Theatre Regal Cinema, it's hard to beat the variety you will find at Opry Mills.

 #15: Ruby Falls, Chattanooga

 They say it never rains at Ruby Falls.
-Perhaps that's because it's a 145 ft. waterfall located over 1,100 feet below earth's surface.
+Perhaps that's because it's a 145 ft. waterfall located over 1,100 feet below the earth's surface.
 Located under Lookout Mountain, it is the deepest publicly accessible waterfall in the United States.